-Euclidean Automata have been introduced in Kornai [Kor14a] to model a phenomenon known as "being in conflicted states".
-This brief note gives a further look on Euclidean Automata and takes the first steps in studying skeleta and representability and the logical characterization of languages accepted by Euclidean Automata.
+KEYWORDS ABSTRACT Euclidean automata skeleta Euclidean Automata have been introduced in Kornai (2014a) to model a phenomenon known as "being in conflicted states".
+This brief note gives a further look on Euclidean Automata and takes the first steps in study- ing skeleta and representability and the logical characterization of lan- guages accepted by Euclidean Automata.